Louise Bourgeois

 Our work might include creative explorations through dreamwork and visualisation.
 These techniques aid access to what is happening in your inner world so we can work with this material to help you improve your experience of life.

-Weekly therapy (50mins) £80
+Weekly therapy in person and online (50mins) £80

-concession places may be available
+concession places may be available, please enquire

-Mon | Closed | |
+Mon | By Appointment | |

-Tue | Closed | |
+Tue | By Appointment | |

 Wed | By Appointment | |